fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 To mitigate this technical limitation, the mesh should be intentionally misaligned with metal edges.
-For the best results, we introduce additional cells with different sizes around the edge, creating an non-uniform rectilinear with variable mesh spacing.
+For the best results, we introduce additional cells with different sizes around the edge, creating a non-uniform rectilinear mesh with variable spacing.
 Around the metal edge, the metal occupies 1/3 of a cell, while the vacuum or insulator occupies 2/3 of a cell.
 This is known as the **1/3-2/3 rule**.